iworks/omnibus/readme.txt

 = 2.3.0 (2023-01-19) =

 * The configuration for WooCommerce has been heavily remodeled.
+* The plugin configuration has been moved from "WooCommerce/Settings/Products/Omnibus Directive" to "WooCommerce/Settings/Omnibus."
 * The `iworks_omnibus_message_template` filter has been added to allow changing the message template.
 * The short format for the admin products list page has been added.